 The MySQL Server Instance Config Wizard places the

-for the MySQL server.
-This helps associate configuration files
+the MySQL server.
+This helps associate configuration files with

 To ensure that the MySQL server knows where to look for the